 - There should not be any plastic pieces remaining inside the device

-- DO NOT mess with metal piece at bottom inside the device as it has a spring below it that would hurt you.
+- DO NOT mess with the metal piece at the bottom inside the device as it has a spring below it that would hurt you.

-- Place bell on top of metal screw and tighten small nut just enough to hold the metal bell on the device and still rotate by hand with some tension.
+- Place the bell on top of the metal screw and tighten the small nut just enough to hold the metal bell on the device and still rotate by hand with some tension.
 DO NOT OVERTIGHTEN!

-4. Cover device with a blanket if freezing temperatures persist
+4. Cover the device with a blanket if freezing temperatures persist

 Sprinkler Warehouse carries a couple of brands of backflow repair kits.
 Click on the images below to learn more about each and purchase at a guaranteed low price.